A quick note on MySQL tweaking.

 I..
 Monitoring the services.

 Yeah, this is the first thing you have to do on a server with high resource usage.
+First step for MySQL tweaking.
 You can monitor the services on your server in many ways..
 We already discussed some of the monitoring options in our previous articles..

 Load monitoring in Linux servers – top, w and uptime commands’ usage for checking the load on server